HaimanotA/quiztour/README.md

   - The page is responsive and maintains its integrity when viewed on different screen sizes.

-  - The page is tested on various browsers such as Microsoft edge, Google Chrome, and safari.
+  - The page is tested on various browsers such as Microsoft edge, Google Chrome, and safari and it works perfectly.

 ### Validator Testing

 - HTML Code Validation

-  -  No errors were found when passing the official W3C validation tool. [index.html](https://validator.w3.org/nu/?doc=https://haimanota.github.io/quiztour/index.html)
+  -  No errors were found.
+Three warning messages were displayed when passing the official W3C validation tool. [index.html](https://validator.w3.org/nu/?doc=https://haimanota.github.io/quiztour/index.html)

     ![index.html validation](documentation/index-validation.png)

-  -  No errors were found when passing the official W3C validation tool. [quiz.html](https://validator.w3.org/nu/?doc=https://haimanota.github.io/quiztour/quiz.html)
+  -  No errors were found.
+Three warning messages were shown when passing the official W3C validation tool . [quiz.html](https://validator.w3.org/nu/?doc=https://haimanota.github.io/quiztour/quiz.html)

     ![quiz.html validation](documentation/quiz-validation.png)